-Gas leakage from the UK gas network in 2016 had a global warming potential (GWP) equivalent to 5 megatonnes of CO2, nearly as much as 10% of the total global warming impact of domestic gas consumption.
+The GWP from UK gas network leakage in 2016 was nearly as much as 10% of the total global warming impact of domestic gas consumption.
 Most of this leakage comes from the low-pressure distribution network that supplies UK households.

 Currently, leakage is abated by adding ethylene glycol (MEG) vapour to natural gas by means of specialised gas conditioning equipment, which has hardly changed since the 1980s.
 Some of this equipment evaporates the MEG directly, but most creates a fog of droplets that evaporate in the gas main.
 The MEG vapour is then absorbed by yarn in the joints between older gas pipes, causing the yarn to swell and seal the pipe joint.
 Whilst simple, current technology is inefficient and poorly controlled.

 OFGEM, the regulator of the gas and electricity market in the UK, has incentivised gas distribution companies to reduce leakage further.
-Cadent, the largest gas distributor in the UK, and TTP therefore worked together to develop new and better gas conditioning equipment.
+The largest of these, Cadent, worked together with TTP to develop new and improved gas conditioning equipment.